michabbs/rclone-sync-zfs/README.md

 Whis wrapper script creates a snapshot of a given ZFS dataset and calls rclone to sync it with a remote folder.
 Snapshots might be resursive.
-Because of snaphot - the created clone is always consistent.
+Because of snapshot - the created clone is always consistent.
 No data might change during synchronization process.

 Note:
-Because of need to create/destoy snapshot and mount/umount it - this script is be run as root!
+Because of need to create/destoy snapshot and mount/umount it - this script is to be run as root!

 # USAGE